plagache/DSLR/README.md

 - [x] exctract accuracy
 - [x] exctract sampling
 - [ ] unify data process of train and predict:
-    - [ ] robust scale with column name(q1,q2,q3,name)
+    - [x] robust scale with column name(q1,q2,q3,name)
-    - [ ] weight should match their column (w1 could be arithmancy or transfiguration but should be fixed)
+    - [x] weight should match their column (w1 could be arithmancy or transfiguration but should be fixed)
+    - [ ] weight files and quartiles with same format

-- [ ] during predict the weight in the dataframe are alphabeticaly sorted and the resulting np array is in the same order
+    - [x] weight in the dataframe are alphabeticaly sorted and the resulting np array is in the same order
-- [ ] exctract scaling from classer && courses list creation from Training
+    - [x] exctract scaling from classer && courses list creation from Training

 ### Questions